 Venice by Gondola

-The most romantic means of transport for visiting the lagoon is without doubt the gondola.
+The most romantic means of transport for visiting the lagoon is without doubt the iconic gondola.

-The most popular route for enjoying the best of Venice is along the Grand Canal, overlooked by some of the finest historic palaces and interwoven with the spectacular Accademia, Calatrava, Rialto and Scalzi bridges – the only 4 ones crossing the Canal.
-Perspectives of the city here change totally and it is possible to reach points that are otherwise impossible to see.
+The most popular route for enjoying the best of Venice is along the Grand Canal, overlooked by some of the finest historic palaces and interwoven with the spectacular Accademia, Calatrava, Rialto and Scalzi bridges – the only four crossing the Canal.
+Perspectives of the city here change totally and it allows access to places that are otherwise impossible to see.

-If a gondola tour all for yourself is a little too expensive (about €80 during the day, €100 after 7.00 p.m.), the Council offers local people and tourists a Gondola Ferry Service crossing the Grand Canal from one shore to the other.
+If a gondola tour in solitary state is a little too expensive (about €80 during the day, €100 after 7.00 p.m.), you can get a taste of gondola travel thanks to a town council service offering local people and tourists a Gondola Ferry Service across the Grand Canal from one shore to the other.

 Various crossings are offered, such as: